 7 See Article IV(7) of the Canada-United States Income Tax Convention (1980).
 When applicable, these anti-hybrid rules deny treaty benefits on any amount received from, or derived through, the hybrid entity.

 8 There are also special categories of losses not discussed herein, such as farming losses and allowable business investment losses.
-A distinction is also drawn between non-capital losses and property losses.
+A distinction is also drawn between non-capital losses and property losses in certain circumstances.

-9 This C$500,000 business limit will be reduced where the CCPC's investment income or taxable capital exceed certain amounts.
+9 This C$500,000 business limit will be reduced where the CCPC's investment income or taxable capital exceeds certain amounts.

-10 Subject to certain anti-avoidance rules and a special refundable tax payable by private corporations or certain corporations controlled by an individual on certain dividends (generally from portfolio investments), tax is refunded when the private corporation itself pays dividends.
-Recent tax changes have tightened the scope of the dividend-received deduction between taxable Canadian corporations.
+10 Subject to certain anti-avoidance rules and a special refundable tax payable by private corporations or certain corporations controlled by an individual on otherwise deductible dividends (generally from portfolio investments).
+This tax is refunded when the private corporation itself pays dividends.
+Legislative changes in recent years have restricted the scope of dividends that can be received tax-free by the recipient corporation.

 11 Technically, the ratio is based on a monthly average of the greatest amount of such debt outstanding in each month.